equilibria-xyz/perennial-v2/packages/perennial-periphery/README.md

-# Perennial V2 Extensions
+# Perennial V2 Periphery

-Extension systems for the Perennial V2 Protocol
+Extension systems and periphery contracts for the Perennial V2 Protocol

 ## Usage